wp-plugins/fluid-notification-bar/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Screenshots ==
-1. Screenshots of Fluid Notification Bar plugin
+1. Screenshots 1
+2. Screenshots 2